shamansir/rpd/README.md

 Now you should be able to run examples from `./examples/*.html`.

-To minify and join sources (prepare for distribution), ensure you have [Closure Compiler](https://developers.google.com/closure/compiler/) installed, put (or link to) `compiler.jar` in the root directory of RPD, and then run, for HTML renderer case:
+To minify and join sources (prepare for distribution), ensure you have [Closure Compiler][closure-compiler] installed, put (or link to) `compiler.jar` in the root directory of RPD, and then run, for HTML renderer case:

 `make dist-html`